My Birth Story (Induction and C-Section in Japan)

 My bed in the corner of the ICU room

-I was asked to change into my pajamas, ate lunch that was brought to me (more on the food in another post), and then taken to see one of the doctors (who was a woman -thank goodness!).
+I was asked to change into my pajamas, ate lunch that was brought to me, and then taken to see one of the doctors (who was a woman — thank goodness!).
 After she checked my cervix and how dilated I was (surprise – only 0.5 cm despite being two days overdue!), she decided to induce me and if that didn’t work, I would get a C-section.
 She inserted a foley bulb into me to ripen my cervix, which was horrifyingly painful.
 People have different experiences with this and some lucky women don’t feel a thing but I definitely felt it.
 It was awful.
 The next six hours were also awful as I lay in bed and experienced what I could only describe as menstrual cramps on steroids.
-I thought I would throw up from the pain, and if that was bad, I couldn’t imagine what it would feel like after I would be given Pitocin the next day (if my cervix had softened enough), especially as I couldn’t have any pain relieving medication due to my low platelet count.
+I thought I would throw up from the pain, and if that was bad, I couldn’t imagine what it would feel like after I would be given Pitocin the next day (if my cervix had softened enough), especially as I couldn’t have any pain-relieving medication due to my low platelet count.

 When it came time to remove the bulb, I was so weak that they had to take me to the doctor in a wheelchair.
 The removal was not that bad but unfortunately, it seemed that my cervix was not budging and I would have to go through it all over again the next day.
 I was mentally and physically exhausted and upset that my husband was not allowed to stay with me overnight.
 Somehow I managed to go to sleep after watching some shows on Netflix, and it wasn’t long but it was the longest uninterrupted stretch I would get in a long time.